matthewdavidrodgers/website/content/posts/cloudflare.md

 I knew that it was setting my sights fairly high.
 But I wanted to really go for it before I started applying to roles that I knew would be an easy fit.
 And when I talked to my friends about it, I had in my head some sort of web infrastructure company.
 And the first company on that list was always Cloudflare.

-So to be heading to Cloudflare at the beginning of next month is nothing sort of a home run!
+So to be heading to Cloudflare at the beginning of next month is nothing short of a home run!

 I'm really excited about my team; to me, Cloudflare Workers represent the most interesting application of serverless architectures yet.
 Sure, conceptually, the idea of abstracting everything away except code is a very exciting innovation in cloud computing.
 But what truly sets Cloudflare's platform apart is the global network that it sits on.